Communication Systems and Networks, 30 op

 |-||** Networking focus area

 This area covers various aspects of wired and wireless packet switched networks and Future Internet.
-The compulsory courses focus on local and wide area wireless and wired networks providing an in-depth knowledge of concepts like TCP/IP protocols suite, MAC-level algorithms and methods, and networking paradigms (e.g. peer-to-peer networking).
-Optional courses cover various advanced subjects including the network planning and dimensioning, traffic modeling, performance analysis, and simulation of wireless networks.
+The developed core competence includes local and wide area wireless and wired networks providing an in-depth knowledge of concepts like TCP/IP protocols suite, MAC-level algorithms and methods, and networking paradigms (e.g. peer-to-peer networking).
+Optional studies cover various advanced subjects including the network planning and dimensioning, traffic modeling, performance analysis, and simulation of wireless networks.
 Related research areas include the development of concepts and technologies for the future evolution of cellular systems (beyond LTE), internet of things, and nanonetworking.
 Special courses are tageted on covering these research areas.

 |-||**Radio Systems and Networks focus area

 This focus area develops skills for deep understanding and practical optimization and planning of wireless radio communication systems and networks, like 3GPP LTE, LTE-Advanced, and 5G New Radio, as well as IEEE 802.11 type WiFi systems, based on comprehensive understanding of radio communications, radio propagation and system-level RF issues.
 It introduces the fundamental aspects of optimizing the radio access system performance through the modulation, detection and coding techniques and through the design of the radio network topology and radio resource management functions.
 In-depth understanding of waveform, digital modulation and coding related aspects is also developed during the studies.

 |-||The student attains comprehensive capabilities to understand, analyze and apply the key techniques of the chosen focus area as used in existing and emerging communication systems and networks, together with related design methodologies and design tools to develop new technologies and innovations for future systems and networks.
 On top of this the student develops sufficient background for doctoral studies in the field of communications engineering.

 - advanced practical skills;